senzing-garage/senzinggo/README.md

 Each of the three services will use default ports - 8250, 8251 and 9180 - there are a couple of cases where you may need to specify different port numbers:

 1. The ports 8250, 8251 or 9180 are already in use on the system
-2. There are multiple Senzing API projects on a single system, SenzingGo is to be used with each
+2. There are multiple Senzing API projects on a single system and SenzingGo is to be used with each

 In the instance a port is already in use, the following error message (or similar) is displayed and SenzingGo cannot continue.